Public aid and government assistance from Florida DCF.

 - Medicaid is also offered.
 This is for children birth through 18.
 A child who has other health or dental insurance may still qualify for Medicaid.

 The Department of Veterans’ Affairs is the main government affiliated organization that helps the over one million veterans in the state of Florida.
 Their immediate family members can also receive assistance.
 A number of public assistance programs, job placement, tax assistance, grants, and educational opportunities are provided to qualified veterans and military member.
-Click Florida veteran programs.
+Click Florida veteran assistance programs.

 The Low-Income Home Energy Assistance Program provides grants and public money to local governments as well as non-profit agencies in Florida so that they can assist low-income families with paying for home cooling bills and any heat expenses.
 The government funded utility bill program provides cash grants directly to local offices in your town and county.
 All applications and funding is run at the local level.
-Read more on energy assistance programs.
+Read more on Florida energy assistance programs.

 Financial assistance for child care is provided by the state from resources such as the Florida School Readiness Program.
 The state will subsidize your costs so that the parents can either attend attend job training, work at their current job, or enroll into an education service or class.
 In addition it will put the child in place to get off to a strong start on their overall learning.
-Read more on child care assistance in Florida.
+Read more on free child care assistance in Florida.

 - Domestic Violence prevention and support for victims.